duckdb/duckdb-web/docs/archive/0.8/sql/functions/enum.md

 ---
+expanded: Functions
 layout: docu
+redirect_from:
+- docs/archive/0.8.1/sql/functions/enum
+selected: Documentation/Functions/Enum Functions
 title: Enum Functions
-selected: Documentation/Functions/Enum Functions
-expanded: Functions
 ---

 This section describes functions and operators for examining and manipulating `ENUM` values.
 The examples assume an enum type created as: